 The stimulating effect on the thyroid is another benefit of coconut oil, and that's how it increases your metabolism.
 Many people are slightly hypothyroid and don't know it because it can be missed in blood work.
-The range that doctors use to decide if you're normal or not is too wide, and too many people are walking around hypothyroid.
+The range that doctors use to decide if you're normal or not is too wide--many doctors say the top of the normal range for TSH is two times too high--and too many people are walking around hypothyroid.
 Well, the thyroid is really important for your metabolism, so no surprise that many people struggle with weight.

 That's how it helps with conception.
 If your thyroid is off, even a little bit, you may ovulate irregularly or not at all.
 You may have a short luteal phase, and your hormones may be out of whack.
 All of that does not help you conceive.